-3.1.1 Solid finite elements and grain representation
+Solid finite elements and grain representation

-Grains are modelled by thermomechanical 4-nodes quadrilateral solid elements BLZ2T of mixed type [6].
+Grains are modeled by thermomechanical 4-nodes quadrilateral solid elements BLZ2T of mixed type [4].
 Metallographic and texture analysis combining optical microscopy, scanning electron microscopy and orientation image microscopy, as well as various chemical etching and visual observation on steel samples, have been performed at room temperature to determine the previous austenitic grain size and morphology.
 Hence the geometry of the mesoscopic cell is defined taking into account the results of this micrographic study.

 The Norton-Hoff law (2) is used to quantify the visco-plastic behaviour inside the grain for the studied steel.
-Compression tests of cylindrical samples have been performed after a thermal treatment aiming to reproduce the thermal cycle in continuous casting.
-Various strain rates and temperatures have been tested and compared with simulations in order to identify the parameters of this mechanical law.

-3.1.2 Interface finite elements and grain boundary representation
+Interface finite elements and grain boundary representation